 Next, set up systems for your reference papers.
 This is paper that doesn’t require any action on your part at this time, and if there ever is an action associated with it, something other than the paper will trigger you to take action.
 Carryout menus are reference items: The menu itself doesn’t tell you that you need to order a pizza, but when your stomach growls and you want to order pizza, it’s nice to know exactly where your carryout menus are located.

 Binders work great for reference papers, because as with action paper, convenience is key to a successful reference system.
-(The file cabinet in your home office on the second floor of your home is just a few steps too far away for from where you call out for pizza.)
+(The file cabinet in your home office on the second floor of your home is just a few steps too far away for from where you call out for pizza.) simplify 101 offers a free mini class to help you create your own home management binder.

 Step 4: Set up a filing system for your archive papers.